LastContinue/snorin/README.md

 ```
 snorin_random_chevrons N
 ```
-(where N is the number of chevrons you want.
-You may need to run `source ~/.config/fish/functions/snorin.fish` first)
+(where N is the number of chevrons you want)

 #### For Instance
 If you want each new term session/tab to have a different prompt, then make sure that `snorin_chevrons` isn't set with the -U flag (easist way to do this is do `set -e snorin_chevrons` and that will unset it, and allow the random script to take over)

 Then in your `fish_config` you can do something like
 ```
-source ~/.config/fish/functions/snorin.fish
 snorin_random_chevrons N
 ```

+at the top of the file (or the bottom, or really anywhere that YOU remember where you put it).
 That should give each new session/tab a differnt set of colors (maybe.
-I only defined 10 colors so depending on N, YMMV).
+I only defined 10 colors so depending on 'N', so YMMV).

 This is just a "for instance".
 There's hundreds of triggering events you could use to have a prompt change colors or number of `❯`.
+Use your imagination!

 **sources**:
 https://github.com/robbyrussell/oh-my-zsh/blob/master/themes/sorin.zsh-theme